jasonjoh/dotnet-tutorial/README.md

 - It issues a GET request to the URL for inbox messages, with the following characteristics:
 	- It uses the `OrderBy()` function with a value of `DateTimeReceived desc` to sort the results by DateTimeReceived.
 	- It uses the `Take()` function with a value of `10` to limit the results to the first 10.
+	- It uses the `Select()` function to limit the fields returned to only those that we need.
 - It loops over the results and prints out the subject.

 If you restart the app now, you should get a very basic listing of email subjects.
 However, we can use the features of MVC to do better than that.